GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 Collecting datasets of sufficient size and quality is a significant obstacle in many concrete applications of deep learning techniques.
 Simulation provides an alternative way to gather massive amounts of data and often allows for automatic annotation.
 However, building an effective simulator can be hard or even impossible.
-Also, simulated features frequently deviate from real-world data, which can heavily hinder the final performance.
+Also, simulated features frequently deviate from real-world data, which can heavily hinder the  performance of a system trained with simulated data.
-Reinforcement learning, for instance, has an agent interacting with an environment and improving its policy from trial and error.
+Reinforcement learning, for instance, considers an agent interacting with an environment and improving its action policy from trial and error.
 Since deep neural networks have been employed in this field, the interest in simulating the targeted environments has grown significantly.
 The success of #acr("DRL") in applications such as board games and video games came early because simulating them is trivial.
 Large artificial neural networks could then be trained on massive amounts of data.